 - Technology and IP

-Fiona also advises on agency and fiduciary duties, and recently defended an energy brokerage business from claims in contract, tort and agency law.
+Fiona has a broad experience of contractual disputes, covering domestic and international services contracts, franchising, joint ventures and IT/digital.
+She recently defended an energy brokerage business from claims in contract, tort and agency law.

-She is developing her practice in jurisdiction and conflicts.
-Fiona has assisted David Lewis QC as a pupil in Eastern European Engineering Ltd v Vijay Construction (Proprietary) Ltd EWHC 1539 (Comm); Sir Richard Aikens with the recently published fifth supplement of Dicey on Conflicts (chapter 11, jurisdiction in personam); and Sara Masters QC with updates to the White Book 2019 on European jurisdiction and service.
-She has also advised on jurisdiction to seek interim injunctive relief in England and overseas in parallel with arbitration proceedings.
+Fiona is developing her practice in jurisdiction and conflicts, having assisted David Lewis QC as a pupil in Eastern European Engineering Ltd v Vijay Construction (Proprietary) Ltd EWHC 1539 (Comm), assisted Sir Richard Aikens with the recently published fifth supplement of Dicey on Conflicts (chapter 11, jurisdiction in personam), assisted Sara Masters QC with updates to the White Book 2019 on European jurisdiction and service, and advised on jurisdiction to seek interim injunctive relief in England and overseas in parallel with arbitration proceedings.

 Fiona prides herself on being a flexible, personable barrister who is quick to grasp points and easily able to integrate into teams.